 Creaky joints.
 What is it?
 Can we avoid it?

-We have all experienced those clicky knees whenever standing up or walking up the stairs, our ankles popping each time we rotate them, our neck cracking when we turn, our back grinding when we twist on a chair.
+We have all experienced those clicky knees when standing up or walking down the stairs, our ankles popping each time we rotate them, our neck cracking when we turn or our back grinding when we twist on a chair.

 It is no wonder that many people think that there may be something wrong and their joints are ‘falling apart’.

 Creaking joints may sound odd, but they are usually nothing to worry about.